 Why You Need to Plan Your Month

-Unfortunately, it is far too easy to miss an appointment, forget about a practice, or double-book your schedule, right?
+Unfortunately, it is far too easy to miss an appointment, forget about practice, or double-book your schedule, right?
 Those mishaps occur when we are not fully in command of our time.

 Time is the most precious commodity you’ll ever have.
 Once it’s gone, it’s gone.
 You cannot create more of it, and you cannot recoup what you’ve wasted.
-Taking control of your complete family calendar is the first step in becoming more aware of just how much time you actually have.
+Taking control of your family calendar is the first step in becoming more aware of just how much time you actually have.

 What You Need to Plan Your Month

 - The handwritten planner is for inspiration, ideation, and organization.
 The tactile feeling of writing things out and visually watching activities materialize helps visual learners to think more clearly.
 The Erin Condren LifePlanner is fully customizable to meet all your family’s planning needs.

 - And the wall calendar serves as a highly visual reminder and central command center for the family.
 You can leave notes and reminders for the kids, instructions for the sitter and important information like numbers to poison control or emergency services.
 Olivia and Alexandra love to leave me messages and see what I respond on the board.